anautonell/emasuriano.github.io/src/pages/articles/BuildingReactLibraries2018/index.md

 ### Why I decided to create it?

 In this case, the idea of creating a library wasn't mine, in fact it was from a user on Twitter!
 After tweeting an image of how the application looks, someone asked me about the icons and how he could get them.
-And that was when I came up with the idea of the library, so huge thanks to that person 🙏
+And that was when I came up with the idea of the library, so huge thanks to that person :pray:

 ## The process of writing a library

 I've never created a library for Javascript (more specially for React), maybe one or two for C# and C, but Javascript was different.
-The number of frameworks and tools that a person needs to know is really large! 😱
+The number of frameworks and tools that a person needs to know is really large! :anguished:

 Let's summarize each part and divide them in mandatory and optional.